Linde Werdelin: Movement

 Linde Werdelin watches are exclusively made in Switzerland.
 In the beginning, ETA SA provided 2892.A2 to implant on earlier models.
-This movement is one of the most accurate and reliable produced by ETA (less than four seconds per day during quality control).
+This movement is a movement produced by ETA (less than four seconds per day during quality control).
 Linde Werdelin is working with independent watch-makers to craft precision and custom-made movements and it has a very transparent policy that it does not aspire to make any movements itself but would rather prefer to make their watches using the best suppliers available.

 At BaselWorld 2009, Linde Werdelin presented the SpidoLite, which comes with a vintage movement modified by Svend Andersen of Andersen Geneve and founder of AHCI.
 This marked the beginning of Linde Werdelin’s ongoing collaboration with independent watch makers.

 At BaselWorld 2010 Linde Werdelin launched another movement to realise the first high-end mechanical diving watch with a moonphase, the Oktopus Moonphase.
 Linde Werdelin launched a series of 29 pieces of the Oktopus Moonphase, with the moonphase complication being built by Danish watchmaker Svend Andersen.
 It was designed by Frédéric Piguet, known for producing high-end complications.
 Brands like Breguet, for example, are using Frédéric Piguet complications in their watches.

 At BaselWorld 2011 Linde Werdelin launched the LW03.
 This movement is made by an independent Swiss manufacturer called Concepto, realised by Valérien Jaquet.
 From a watchmaking family, Jaquet has realized this movement only for Linde Werdelin to carry the SpidoSpeed Chronograph.
 The LW03 carries a calendar and a small second.